What Does the Bible Say About Guarding Your Heart?

 This practice includes being careful with what we consume – the media we watch, the conversations we engage in, and the company we keep.
 All these can shape our heart, either positively or negatively.

-See also What Does the Bible Say About Men?
+See also What Does the Bible Say About Food to Eat?

 Additionally, guarding your heart is about nurturing good qualities.
 It’s about filling your heart with God’s word, love, kindness, and compassion.
 The more we fill our hearts with these, the less room there is for negative influences.